Nivalyx/osu-wiki/wiki/Contests/en.md

 osu!
 Mapping Olympiad is a contest with similar formatting to Monthly Beatmapping Contests #1 to #12.
 Each iteration of it can be found on the [Community Contests page](https://osu.ppy.sh/community/contests).

+## Community Mapping Contest

+The Community Mapping Contest allowed users to submit an entry for any difficulty of any game mode (osu!mania was split into two for 4K and 7K entries).
+Through the [Community Contests listing](https://osu.ppy.sh/community/contests), users voted for their favorite entries.
+The winning difficulties were compiled into a [beatmap](https://osu.ppy.sh/beatmapsets/587388).

 ### Other Official Contests

 #### Fan Art Contest

-The Fan Art Contest is a drawing contest open to all artists across the osu! community.
+The Fan Art Contest is a free-for-all drawing contest open to all artists across the osu! community.
 In each iteration of the contest, participating artists are being challenged to create the best fan art for osu! involving [osu!'s mascots](wiki/Mascots) across varying themes and art concepts.

 | Contest No. | Theme | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |